languagetool-org/languagetool/languagetool-standalone/README.txt

  The Tagger Dictionary and the Tagset are made available under LGPL.
  The Trigram Training Data is available at: The Trigram Training Data is available at: https://sourceforge.net/projects/tattoi.u/files/Trigram%20Text/

+ Ukrainian:
+ The Ukrainian data for part-of-speech tagging were created by Andriy Rysin It's based on spell-uk (http://sourceforge.net/projects/ispell-uk/) which is licensed under GPL/LGPL.

 ------------------------------------------------

  English: